PineApp

 Senior Product Designer — 110 Theory

-The user research pointed consistently toward older adults — many of them retired, using a smartphone mainly for calls and texts.
-That shaped every design decision.
+User research pointed consistently toward older adults — many of them retired, using a smartphone mainly for calls and texts.
+This shaped four core design principles:

-Irreversible confirmation by design.
 Once submitted, the data could not be changed by the patient inside the flow.
-Rather than hiding this, the UI makes it explicit before the final step — reducing confusion and accidental submissions.
+The UI makes this explicit before the final step — reducing confusion and accidental submissions.

 UX Structure